RocketDerp/April14_2025/Quotes_Pile/Reddit2026A/Censored/2026-01-04_Sunday_Permanent_Reddit_Ban_War_Invasion.md

 * what if I am incoherently rambling.
 What if that is all the language I can do with brain damage?
 Why are you bullying me for it?
 * The dog whistle of "send him to a RFK Jr autism camp" is all over Reddit towards me.
-* "Wellness farms" https://nursingclio.org/2025/05/08/rfks-ideas-about-wellness-farms-for-young-people-are-eugenic-and-unconstitutional/ - taht is year 2025, that is the world I live in, of Reddit society values.
+* "Wellness farms" https://nursingclio.org/2025/05/08/rfks-ideas-about-wellness-farms-for-young-people-are-eugenic-and-unconstitutional/ - that is year 2025, that is the world I live in, of Reddit society values.
 USA California Reddit.
 USA ABQ Pluribus TV show with Carol! that is the hive mind pressure I am under!
 That is REALITY.
 Not denial of reality.
+It has been **trending** since year 2013.
+Mass dehumanization and **worship billionaires**, anti-individual (poor people),  values.

 What people want is what they get.
 To silence outsiders, deviants, homosexuals, women, to drive people crazy enough they just leave Reddit.
 They are non-specific...